korvedae/logger/README.md

 ## Installation

-You are mostly on your own selfhosting this version.
+~~You are mostly on your own selfhosting this version.~~ Reference [SETUP.md](SETUP.md) for "in-depth" walkthrough.
 Required applications:
 - PostgreSQL 11
 - Redis
 - NodeJS 14+ (14.5.0)